Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 -maculosoides Not very hardy.
 Introduced by Kimmei.

-Pleioblastus maculatus (picture down left) Erect taller culms with a diameter of 2 cm or more.
+Pleioblastus maculatus (picture down left) Erect taller culms with a diameter of 3 till 4 cm or more.
 Introduced by Kimmei.

 Height 4-6 m. sun till half shadow hardy between -18/-21°C